And that thou less may wonder at my word,

 Tuscany is the home of excellent wines; and though most people associate Tuscan wine with Chianti, there are many other renowned and prestigious varieties coming from Maremma, Artimino, Montecarlo and Montalbano, as well as Montalcino and Montepulciano.
 So it makes sense that Tuscany, during the fall season, transforms itself into the home of many manifestations dedicated to wine.
 It seems, wherever you choose to go, you’ll always come upon some event to enjoy fabulous wines!

 The region Chianti (encompassing the territory in both the provinces of Florence and Siena) is traditionally home to Chianti d’Autunno, a manifestation that kicks off in September and usually runs throughout December, offering lots of outdoor and indoor activities.
 The perfect opportunity to learn more about local culture and typical products: wine cellars and oil mills will be extraordinarily open to public with guided visits, trekking excursions, market exhibitions, workshops for children and other events.
 An occasion for "killing two birds with one stone", as the local saying goes: tasting the new wine and visiting some of the most beautiful places of the Tuscan countryside, such as Greve, Gaiole and Castellina in Chianti.
-If you are exploring the area then, remember that on October 8, Greve will be housing "Non solo vino" (Not only wine: a great product & knowledge from the territory), a market exhibition with culinary, handicraft stands and taste testing of the local specialties.
+If you are exploring the area then, remember that in October (usually, at the beginning), Greve will be housing "Non solo vino" (Not only wine: a great product & knowledge from the territory), a market exhibition with culinary, handicraft stands and taste testing of the local specialties.

 All these wonderful towns are surrounded by breathtaking views, so bring your camera!
 Don't forget to include Impruneta, a popular destination for spending a few days in Tuscany thanks to its proximity to Florence's city center.